Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Methods

 To characterize the on-chip devices, a custom-built automated test setup was used \cite{chrostowski_silicon_2015}.
 An Agilent 81635A optical power sensor was used as the output detector and Agilent 81600B tunable laser as the input source.
 The wavelength was swept in 10 pm steps from 1500 to 1600 nm.
 To maintain the polarization state of the light, a polarization maintaining fiber was used for coupling the TE polarization into the grating couplers \cite{wang_focusing_2014}.
 A polarization maintaining fiber array was used to couple light in/out of the chip.

-For the bending loss experiment in the main text, the cross-talk experiment in the Supplementary Information, and insertion loss experiment in the Supplementary Materials, a standard SOI wafer is used as a substrate with 2 $\mu$m buried oxide (BOX) and 220 nm top silicon layer.
+For the bending loss experiment in the main text, the cross-talk experiment in Supplementary Figure 8, the insertion loss experiments in Supplementary Figure 13, and the propagation loss experiment in Supplementary Figure 14, a standard SOI wafer is used as a substrate with 2 $\rm\mu$m buried oxide (BOX) and 220 nm top silicon layer.
 Diluted hydrogen silsesquioxane (HSQ) with methyl isobutyl ketone (MIBK) was spun on the substrate as a negative-tone electron beam resist layer.
 The resist layer was exposed by a 100 kV electron-beam lithography system, VB6-UHR (Raith), which is capable of 2 nm beam step resolution.
 After the development of the resist, the top silicon layer was etched by Cl$_2$/O$_2$ based reactive-ion plasma etching tool (Panasonic P610) to transfer the waveguide pattern from the resist to the silicon layer.

+{\bf Data availability.} The data that support the findings of this study are available from the corresponding authors upon request.